rdlowrey/auryn/README.md

 will cache the shared instance the first time it is asked to create it.

-> **NOTE:** Once the Injector caches a shared instance, call-time definitions passed to `auryn\Injector::make` will have no effect.
+> **NOTE:** Once the Injector caches a shared instance, call-time definitions passed to `Auryn\Injector::make` will have no effect.
 Once shared, an instance will always be returned for instantiations of its type until the object is un-shared or refreshed:

 ### Instantiation Delegates